Man killed in after-hours fight in N. Minneapolis recalled as respectful, generous

 "I can't eat.
 I can't sleep," she said.
 "It's a nightmare that I will never wake up from — that's how I feel."

 Along with his mother, Ladipo is survived by his father, Adebayo; wife, Lisa; siblings Tobi and Noah, and numerous aunts, uncles, cousins and nephews.
-Family and friends are planning a candlelight vigil between 9-10 p.m.
+Family and friends are planning a candlelight vigil between 9 and 10 p.m.
 Tuesday at 3233 98th Circle N., Brooklyn Park.
 A graveside service on Wednesday will be livestreamed.

-The GoFundMe page set up for the family can be found here: https://www.gofundme.com/f/justice-for-awwal.

 Libor Jany • 612-673-4064 Twitter: @StribJany